saritasa-nest/saritasa-dotnet-tools/docs/messages/getting-started.rst

     .. code-block:: c#

-        PM> Install-Package Saritasa.Tools.Messages.Abstractions
         PM> Install-Package Saritasa.Tools.Messages

 2. When user adds something to card the ``AddToCart`` action is called of ``ShoppingCartController``.
 Since we modify something we should use command pipeline.
 Command data and command handler are separate concepts and we can start with command class first.
-Add new class to ``MusicStore.Controllers`` namespace:
+Add new class to ``MusicStore.Commands`` namespace:

     .. code-block:: c#